Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/PROTOTYPE.md

 character selection (at least 3 total characters)
 - will be added into an ArrayList of characters which will be updated based on who is alive or dead
 - each character will feature a Pimage variable so that the character sprite may be displayed
+- character selection will take place one at a time on a character selection screen (image will be greyed out when selected and removed from the selectable ArrayList)

 characters hold down jump to jump higher
 - vectors!!